This report explores the lives and experiences of residents in three neighbourhoods of Eix Besos in North-Eastern Barcelona.

-Since December 2017 these communities have been part of a radical experiment – B-MINCOME – to tackle urban poverty and social exclusion in the city.
-B-MINCOME is a pilot study trialling a minimum income and, for some participants, active policy programmes (related to employment, community, social enterprise and housing) for approximately 900 people in 10 neighbourhoods for 24 months.
+From December 2017 to late 2019, these communities were part of a radical experiment “B-MINCOME” – to tackle urban poverty and social exclusion in the city.
+B-MINCOME was a pilot study trialling a minimum income and, for some participants, active policy programmes (related to employment, community, social enterprise and housing) for approximately 900 people in 10 neighbourhoods for 24 months.

-B-MINCOME is a collaborative project funded by the European Union through Urban Innovative Actions.
-The Young Foundation has worked in partnership with Barcelona City Council, as well as the other B-MINCOME project partners: The Universitat Autònoma de Barcelona (UAB), the Institut Català d’Avaluació de Polítiques Públiques (Ivàlua), Universitat Politècnica de Catalunya, BarcelonaTech (UPC), and the International Institute for Nonviolent Action (NOVACT).
+B-MINCOME was a collaborative project funded by the European Union through Urban Innovative Actions.
+The Young Foundation has worked in partnership with Barcelona City Council, as well as the other B-MINCOME project partners: The Universitat Autonoma de Barcelona (UAB), the Institut Català d’Avaluació de Polítiques Públiques (Ivalua), Universitat Politecnica de Catalunya, BarcelonaTech (UPC), and the International Institute for Nonviolent Action (NOVACT).